Timothy Pilgrim is a native of Montana and an associate professor emeritus at Western Washington University (WWU) in Bellingham, near Seattle.

 In 2016, Pilgrim published a book of poems, Mapping water, with nonprofit publisher, Flying Trout Press.

-While teaching in Montana, Pilgrim wrote the introduction to Courage Enough: Mon-Dak Family Histories, Richland County, Montana, published in 1975.
+While teaching in Montana, Pilgrim wrote the introduction to Courage Enough: Mon-Dak Family Histories, Richland County, Montana, a regional historical record published in 1975.

-Novelist and editor Carolyn Dale, Pilgrim’s wife, and Pilgrim published in 2006 a conceptually-based journalism editing text, Fearless Editing, last republished in 2017 by a division of Taylor and Francis.
+Novelist and editor Carolyn Dale, Pilgrim’s wife, and Pilgrim published in 2006 a conceptually-based journalism editing textbook, Fearless Editing, last republished in 2017 by a division of Taylor and Francis.

 See Dale’s work, especially descriptions of her two novels, Second Rising and Sylvie’s Chance and her essays in a section called “Present Imperfect” at Carolyn Dale — novelist.
 More information about her novels can be found at Cairn Shadow Press.